LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/aws-instance.md

 ## Connect to an Instance

-Get remote desktop connection information for the instance.
+> Use the remote desktop protocol to connect to the instance.

+#### Get RDP Connection Information

 - Select the instance on your EC2 Dashboard
 - Hit the Connect Button